Oswiext/Android_Studio_RunningApp/README.md

 A few changes were made, it used to have a layout bar with activity fragments, but it was not optimal for the applications purpose. there is also a menu item in mainactivity for logout.

 ![](images/runningappfirebase.png)
-Thanks to google documentation, stackoverflow community and guides on blogs and streaming sites helping me making this project and learning!
+Thanks to google documentation, stackoverflow community, school and guides on blogs and streaming sites helping me making this project and learning!